 Now, before I take on a deluge of defensive feedback, let’s be clear about the toebox width here.
 While it certainly is of medium width, it tapers in on the medial side of the foot, forcing the big toe over a bit.
 This tapering, combined with a bit of a cambered midsole on the inside of the shoe, caused me some irritation in runs over 20 miles in length.
 This combination had me more than ready to get the Evo Mafate off of my feet after 32 mountain miles.
 However, Travis was able to wear the this shoe for 12 hours of highly technical mountain trail with minimal issues.
 I do feel like the Kevlar-laden fabric is a bit rougher than most other uppers, but it’s really durable.
 In comparison, the Speedgoat 2 has a more highly tapered toebox, but the upper material is softer and more flexible which didn’t seem to put as much pressure on my big toe.

 I did try to mitigate some of the toebox issues using a shoe stretcher which is commonly used for men’s leather dress shoes.
 This process allowed me to further stretch the medial upper of the Evo Mafate to accommodate my feet, and this is a recommended treatment for any runner wanting to customize fit.

 The rest of the upper functions fairly well.
 Some runners may be a bit annoyed by the higher-than-normal heel collar, and I did experience some rubbing from the heel collar when wearing very short ‘no-show’ socks.
-Longer socks completely mitigated the issue.
+Longer running socks completely mitigated the issue.
 However, the tongue of the Evo Mafate is an area of concern.
 The tongue is perforated and thin which both moved around and allowed a lot of dust and debris into the shoe.
 A gusseted tongue would really be appreciated in this shoe.

 Hoka One One Evo Mafate Midsole